Out-of-country insurance and driving history may not be considered by Canadian insurance providers.

 There is no single answer to this question as everyone’s home insurance needs are different.
 The short answer is the right company is the one that offers you the best rate for the type of coverage you need.
 Some of the major insurance companies in Manitoba include:

 Always compare before you buy so you get the best rates.
-Most places will ask you a series of questions about your home before giving an estimated rate, so make sure to know the size and age of your home, when any repairs were done, the type of electrical work and pipes, the age of your roof, the type of water heater you have, where your furnace is located and the type of foundation you have in your home.
-All this will ensure you get the the correct rate that covers everything.
+Reputable insurers will ask you a series of questions about your home before giving an estimated rate, so make sure to know the size and age of your home, when any repairs were done, the type of electrical work and pipes, the age of your roof, the type of water heater you have, where your furnace is located and the type of foundation you have in your home.
+This ensures you get the correct amount of coverage.